Cluster States and $\pi$-Transition in the Kuramoto Model with Higher Order Interactions: Mean-field Analysis

 \subsubsection{Positive $\lambda_2$}

-The simulation results for $\lambda_2 = 15$ are shown in Fig. \ref{fig:uni_pos} (a).
+The simulation results for $\lambda_2 = 15$ and $N=10000$ are shown in Fig. \ref{fig:uni_pos} (a).
 For protocol (I A) the partially synchronized state emerges for $\lambda_1^{(AS)} \simeq 0.4 $, corresponding to the destabilization of the asynchronous regime of the usual Kuramoto model \cite{Kuramoto2012}, i.e. $\lambda_1^{(AS)} = \frac{2}{\pi g(0)}$.
-Moreover the system becomes fully synchronized ($R_1=1$) for $\lambda_1 \simeq 13-14$ and the approach to the fully synchronized regime occurs via a series of plateaus where $R_1$ remains constant when varying $\lambda_1$.
-The partially synchronized regime is always characterized by two phase clusters differently populated, as shown Figs. \ref{fig:uni_pos} (b-e), which correspond to the two minima of the potential at $\phi=0$ and $\phi=\pm\pi$ displayed in Fig. \ref{fig:potential} (a).
-By increasing $\lambda_1$ the main cluster, corresponding to the principal minimum of $V(\phi)$, becomes more and more populated at the expenses of the secondary cluster.
-Finally only one cluster remains.
-For protocol (II A), the system is initialized with all the phases equal to $\theta_i=0$, therefore the oscillators are all located in the main minimum of the potential and they remain fully synchronized until $\lambda_1^{(PS)} \simeq -12$, when they abruptly desynchronize.
-In particular, $\lambda_1^{(PS)}$ indicates the critical value at which the coherent regime looses stability; with coherence state we mean both the partially and the fully synchronized state.
+In the present case the higher order interactions are proportional to $R_1^2$, as shown in \eqref{eq:mfbon}, therefore they cannot affect the stability of the incoherent regime, which is usually analysed in proximity of the transition to coherence via an expansion of the model at the first order in $R_1$ \cite{strogatz1991}.
+For this reason we obtain a critical $\lambda_1^{(AS)}$ value corresponding to the one for the usual Kuramoto model.
+Moreover the system becomes fully synchronized ($R_1=1$) for $\lambda_1 \simeq 13.7$ and the approach to the fully synchronized regime occurs via a series of plateaus where $R_1$ remains constant when varying $\lambda_1$.
+The partially synchronized regime is always characterized by two phase clusters differently populated, as shown in Figs. \ref{fig:uni_pos} (b-e), which correspond to the two minima of the potential at $\phi=0$ and $\phi=\pm\pi$ displayed in Fig. \ref{fig:potential} (a).
+By increasing $\lambda_1$ the main cluster, corresponding to the minimum at $\phi=0$ of $V(\phi)$, becomes more and more populated at the expenses of the secondary cluster.
+Finally only this cluster remains.
+This can be clearly appreciated by measuring the redistribution factor $\sigma$ directly from the simulations, where $\sigma$ corresponds to the fraction of oscillators present in the minimum located at $\phi=0$ (see the inset of Fig. \ref{fig:uni_pos} (a)).
+In particular we observe that $\sigma \ge 0.5$, meaning that the cluster at $\phi=0$ is always more populated than that at $\phi=\pm \pi$.
+For protocol (II A), the system is initialized with all the phases equal to $\theta_i=0$.
+Therefore the oscillators are all located in the minimum $\phi=0$ of the potential and they remain fully synchronized until $\lambda_1^{(PS)}(\sigma=1) \equiv \lambda_1^{(FS)} \simeq -11.8$, when they abruptly de-synchronize.
+In particular, $\lambda_1^{(PS)}(\sigma)$ indicates the critical value at which the coherent regime characterized by $\sigma N$ ($(1-\sigma) N$) oscillators in the minimum $\phi=0$ ($\phi=\pm \pi$) looses stability.
+A peculiar difference with the usual Kuramoto model is that, as soon as $\lambda_1 > \lambda_1^{(AS)}$, two phase clusters emerge, corresponding to the two minima in the potential shown in Fig. \ref{fig:potential} (a), at an angular distance of $\pi$.
+This is confirmed by the snapshots of the phase oscillators presented in Figs. \ref{fig:uni_pos} (b-e), which always reveal two clusters in the partially synchronized regime located at a distance $\pi$ in phase.